To Kill a Mockingbird: Social commentary and challenges

 gives white Southerners a way to understand the racism that they've been brought up with and to find another way.
 And most white people in the South were good people.
 Most white people in the South were not throwing bombs and causing havoc ...
 I think the book really helped them come to understand what was wrong with the system in the way that any number of treatises could never do, because it was popular art, because it was told from a child's point of view.

 Diane McWhorter, Pulitzer Prize-winning historian of the Birmingham campaign, asserts that To Kill a Mockingbird condemns racism instead of racists, and states that every child in the South has moments of racial cognitive dissonance when they are faced with the harsh reality of inequality.
 This feeling causes them to question the beliefs with which they have been raised, which for many children is what the novel does.
 McWhorter writes of Lee, "for a white person from the South to write a book like this in the late 1950s is really unusual—by its very existence an act of protest."
 Author James McBride calls Lee brilliant but stops short of calling her brave:

 I think by calling Harper Lee brave you kind of absolve yourself of your own racism ...
 She certainly set the standards in terms of how these issues need to be discussed, but in many ways I feel ... the moral bar's been lowered.
 And that's really distressing.
 We need a thousand Atticus Finches.

-McBride, however, defends the book's sentimentality, and the way Lee approaches the story with "honesty and integrity".
+McBride also defends the book's sentimentality, and the way Lee approaches the story with "honesty and integrity".